Skip to main content

 These solutions can play meaningful roles within specific coaching or training strategies.
 However, they are generally designed around sessions, simulations, or individual practice, rather than sustained, team-level coaching delivered continuously in the flow of work.

-Once the category distinctions are clear, the decision becomes less about feature checklists and more about intent.
-The most useful way to evaluate AI coaching platforms is to ask a small number of system-level questions that reveal how a platform is designed to create behavior change.
+The most useful way to evaluate AI coaching platforms is to ask the right questions of each vendor — a small number of system-level questions that reveal how a platform is designed to create behavior change.

 Start by understanding what drives the coaching interaction.